SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 7.3 Hit enter to Keep the default value for **Use encrypted JDBC connection**.

-7.4 <a ="hostname">You are asked to enter the host name of your SAP HANA Cloud instance.
+7.4 <a name="hostname">You are asked to enter the host name of your SAP HANA Cloud instance.
 Go back to the SAP HANA Cloud Central (Steps 5.1 - 5.3) to copy the host name of your SAP HANA Cloud instance and paste the value into the DPAgent configuration **without the port number** and **without the protocol in the beginning**.  </a>

 > host name example: ffd9df73-e90a-4e4e-a216-687d306ed47c.hana.trial-us10.hanacloud.ondemand.com